 Here at ASD, staying ahead of the storm is a crucial concern that our company takes very seriously.
 In previous blogs, we have described how ASD’s thorough weather response plan allows us to perform at full capacity during snowstorms and hurricanes.
 Beyond our back up generators and redundant communication systems, there are a myriad of behind-the-scenes steps in place to ensure we remain fully staffed and operational during major storms.

 Did you know there are several precautions that can be taken before and after a major weather event to minimize the impact on your business?
-Here are a few weather planning tips that can help funeral directors stay ahead of any storm:
+Here are a few funeral home weather planning tips that can help funeral directors face any storm head on:

 1. Set Up Your Call Forwarding Preferences in Advance